Family gathered together for dinner during a meaningful trip

 Your first 12–24 months influence everything that comes after:

-• Your main points ecosystem (Chase, Amex, Capital One, Citi)
+• Your main points ecosystem: Chase, Amex, Capital One, or Citi

 • Future approval chances